hexanal/fredmercy-blog/LOG.md

         - js... more like, ecmascript2018?! with babel?!? that's weird as fuck
     - need to get high again to understand wtf I wrote above...

-* more zorg-based websites?
-    * a web-based unit converter that's made for mobile/tablet
-        - kitchen utility
-    * a web-based recipe repository

 * something that suggest to create a redirection when changing the URL of a page/post
     - so that links on other websites that were pointing to that URL aren't landing nowhere
     - maybe that's an obvious thing that's being done by Wordpress out of the box?
 I don't know?

-* a dynamic folder-creating/ route-creating / cypher chatroom creator?
-    - that's just a tree...
-    - continent
-    - country
-    - city
-    - ... etc? `[...]/north-america/canada/quebec/montreal` and so on and so forth
-    - chatroom as a graph, then?
-        - I need to learn about fucking graphs

-## discussion about zorg

-The zorg "middleware" thing is super unwieldy.
-And it makes me yearn so much for a templating structure that's much much closer tied to the data, somehow.

-Ok.
-The point is to have a way to manage data in the simplest form possible.
-Format it in a way that's good enough for editing, and good enough for parsing it and sticking it inside templates.

-In my setup, I miss the ability to do some processing close to the template.
-The data needs to be massaged a bit before going into the template.

-For example, the blog index needs to have the list of all posts, grouped by month.
-This happens in a middleware, but probably could, and should happens at the template level.
-Using JS templating would solve that issue because the massaging would occur at or before the rendering of the HTML.

-There's a lot in there.
-It means...
-I need something that follows the structure of the data, but at the same time _transforms_ it to match what needs to be displayed in the browser.
-Something like a render-tree, vdom React-style thing, that takes some data input and renders the HTML.

-Looks like I'm trying to come up with the concept of ... `Model-View-Controller`

 ## MANIFEST